vercel/next.js/docs/basic-features/data-fetching.md

 By default Next.js pages that don't use [`getInitialProps`](/docs/api-reference/data-fetching/getInitialProps.md) get rendered to static HTML at `next build` time.

-This is useful for, for example, dashboards that have a lot of dynamic data that depends on a specific user.
+This is useful for, as an example, dashboards that have a lot of dynamic data that depends on a specific user.

 You might not want to server-render that content but instead load the data client-side.